CSCS 125 — COMMUNITY AND SOCIAL CHANGE

 3 credits.

 An interdisciplinary, introduction to community-based research.
-Designed to be a co-exploration by the students and instructor of different community-based, community-engaged, and action-oriented research approaches and methods as utilized in a variety of disciplines.
-In addition, students will have the opportunity to apply what they are learning through participation in community-based research (CBR) projects developed collaboratively with a local community partner.
+Designed to be a co-exploration of different community-based, community-engaged, and action-oriented research approaches and methods as utilized in a variety of disciplines.
+An opportunity to apply skills gained through participation in community-based research (CBR) projects developed collaboratively with a local community partner.

 CSCS 812 — MIXED-METHODS IN COMMUNITY-BASED RESEARCH